Gravitational radiations from periodic orbits around Einstein-\AE{}ther black holes: Periodic orbits

 One immediately observes that $V_{\rm eff}(r) \to 1$ as $r \to +\infty$, as expected for an asymptotically flat spacetime.
-With this case, the particles with energy $E >1$ are able to escape to infinity, and $E = 1$ is the critical case between bound and unbound orbits.
+In this case, particles with energy $E >1$ are able to escape to infinity, and $E = 1$ is the critical case between bound and unbound orbits.
 In this sense, the maximum energy for the bound orbits is $E=1$.
-Thus we can obtain the trajectory of a particle by integrating Eqs.~(\ref{dot1}), Eqs.~(\ref{dot2}) and Eqs.~(\ref{Veff}) to get $t$, $\phi$, and $r$ as a function of $\tau$.
-There is a convenient equation of motion that can be derived for numerical analysis from the $r-$ component of the geodesic equation, which is \bqn \ddot{r}=\frac{e'(r)}{2e(4)}\dot{r}^2-\frac{e'(r)E^2}{2e(r)}+\frac{e(r)L^2}{r^3}. \eqn
+Thus, we can obtain the trajectory of a particle by integrating Eqs.~(\ref{dot1}), Eqs.~(\ref{dot2}), and Eqs.~(\ref{Veff}) to get $t$, $\phi$, and $r$ as a function of $\tau$.
+However, since Eq.~(\ref{rdot}) involves taking a square root, and the sign must be specified manually before any numerical integration.
+There is a convenient equation of motion that can be derived for numerical analysis from the $r-$ component of the geodesic equation, which is \bqn \ddot{r}=\frac{e'(r)}{2e(r)}\dot{r}^2-\frac{e'(r)E^2}{2e(r)}+\frac{e(r)L_z^2}{r^3}. \eqn

-To investigate the range of allowed orbits more thoroughly, it is helpful to reformulate the geodesic equations using a new variable.
-First, we combine Eqs.~(\ref{dot2}) and (\ref{rdot}) and change the radial variable to $r=1/x$ , which gives \bqn \frac{d\phi}{dx}=\pm \frac{L}{\sqrt{P(x)}}, \eqn where $P(x)$ is a polynomial depending on $e(r)$.
-To be specific, $P(x)$ is a sixth-degree polynomial for the first solution and a fourth-degree polynomial for the second solution.
+Upon performing the integration, a periodic orbit can be generated with a specific value of $E$ and $L_z$.
+A periodic orbit is a special type of bound orbit that returns precisely to its initial position after a finite amount of time.
+Periodic orbits can exhibit a wide variety of shapes.
+For the sake of systematic analysis, it is therefore necessary to adopt a classification scheme.